 A collection resource normally has its own associated accessRightID and allows subscriptions on modification in the collection resource.

 I.e. when resources contain a collection of similar sub-resources, this is modelled as a collection resource.
-There are several collection resources identified, e.g. the SCL resource mentioned above contains collection resources for <group> resources, for <container> resources, for <application> resources and for <accessRight> resources.
+There are several collection resources identified, e.g. the SCL resource mentioned above contains collection resources for <group> resources, for <container> and <locationContainer> resources, for <application> resources, for <accessRight> resources and for <mgmtObj> and <mgmtCmd> resources.
+A collection can container local resources and/or the corresponding announced resources.
 A collection resource representation contains the sub-resources by reference and it may also contain attributes.
-By using the announced resource, a resource residing in other SCLs can be represented as a part of a collection.